Monsef Derraji

 Monsef Derraji (born August 1976) is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
 He represents the electoral district of Nelligan as a member of the Quebec Liberal Party.
+As of September 7, 2024, he serves as the opposition critic for Transport and Sustainable Mobility, Democratic Institutions, Electoral Law, and Ethics.